Whiteknight/whiteknight.github.com/stage/exceptionhandler_redux.md

 acts similarly to a `goto` construct in other languages; It jumps control flow to the specified location.
 When I call `push_eh` with a label value, I'm essentially creating a new Continuation and setting it's target to the given label.
-When I invoke the ExceptionHandler, I jump to that label.
+When I invoke the ExceptionHandler, control flow jumps to that label.

 I create a new Exception object, set up some data in it (in this case, just a string message, but there are many other fields we could set), and `throw` it.

 Internally, this is where things get a little bit interesting.
+What needs to happen at this point is easy to describe: We need to find a suitable handler for the exception and we need to jump to it.
+It seems extremely simple, but the reality is not so much.

+First thing we need to do is set up some necessary bookkeeping information in the exception: a stack trace, information about the context where it is being thrown from, a resume continuation, information about type and severity, the [exit code to use if the exception is unhandled][unhandled_ex_api] and it forces the interpreter to exit, etc. When everything is ready, we begin the search for a handler.

-The exceptions subsystem calls into the scheduler to get a list of available handlers.
-The scheduler in turn asks the current Parrot context for a list of active handlers, then iterates over each until it finds one which is capable of handling the current exception.
+The exception subsystem calls into the scheduler to get a list of available handlers.
+The scheduler in turn asks the current context object for a list of active handlers, then iterates over each until it finds one which is capable of handling the current exception.
 How do we know if a handler can handle a given Exception?
 By calling the `"can_handle"` method on each handler.
 Simply throwing an uncommon exception in a system with multiple active handlers can generate dozens of method calls.
 As anybody will tell you, method calls in